sidaarths/rune-manager/README.md

 your rune page.
 Having an application that stores your ideas for different rune pages is very useful.

 The application will allow you to:
+- add and delete rune pages from list
 - store and keep track of rune pages
 - display all the stored rune pages
 - display all the rune pages that have a specific keystone rune